 Hence, it is partially understood to what extent the moderately growing economy of Assam over the post reform period is able to absorb the growing labour force of the state in its different sectors.
 What role the growing industrial and service sectors of the state have played for generating employment opportunities for increased educated youths in the state is not properly known.
 However, the service and industrial sectors need to grow at a higher rate than the present one so as to take care of jobs itself.
-Given Considering the more concentration of a large number of rural poor in agriculture, the development of this sector with appropriate measures is a must for reducing rural poverty.
+Considering more concentration of a large number of rural poor in agriculture, the development of this sector with appropriate measures is a must for reducing rural poverty.
 Hence, a common and often raised clue termed as a jobless growth amidst of the growing process of economic prosperity in Assam has been tried to examine in this academic work.
-This has been done mainly through estimating the employment intensity of the economic growth of Assam over the post reform period.
-For it, the employment elasticity of growth at aggregate level and sectoral levels has been determined.
+This has been done mainly through estimating the employment elasticity of growth at aggregate level and sectoral levels has been determined.
 Along with it, an interconnected concept, productivity intensity of growth has been estimated.
 Then, the factors crucial for the change in employment and productivity intensity of growth of the state have been tried to identify for policy prescription.